ywliu722/CS_Project-Linux_Trinus/README.md

 ## Notes

-* Because I only use mouse, so I put the OpenVR related file in a directory.
+* Because I only use mouse, so I put the OpenVR related file in a directory and we just need the python codes.
 * If the screen resolution is not 1920x1080, then change the right one in frame_generator.py.